material-components/material-components-web/packages/mdc-select/README.md

 Mixin | Description
 --- | ---
 `mdc-select-ink-color($color)` | Customizes the color of the selected item displayed in the select.
-On css version, this also customized the color of the label.
+On the css version, this also customizes the color of the label.
 `mdc-select-container-fill-color($color)` | Customizes the background color of the select.
 `mdc-select-label-color($color)` | Customizes the label color of the select in the unfocused state.
+This mixin is only used for the JS version of the select.
 `mdc-select-focused-label-color($color, $opacity: 0.87)` | Customizes the label color of the select when focused.
 Changing opacity for the label when floating is optional.
 `mdc-select-bottom-line-color($color)` | Customizes the color of the default bottom line of the select.
 `mdc-select-focused-bottom-line-color($color)` | Customizes the color of the bottom line of the select when focused.